Caudal regression syndrome

-Caudal regression syndrome, or sacral agenesis (or hypoplasia of the sacrum), is a rare birth defect.
-It is a congenital disorder in which the fetal development of the lower spine—the caudal partition of the spine—is abnormal.
+Caudal regression syndrome, or sacral agenesis (or hypoplasia of the sacrum), is a rare congenital disorder in which the fetal development of the lower spine—the caudal portion of the spine—is abnormal.
 It occurs at a rate of approximately one per 60,000 live births.

-Some babies are born with very small differences compared to typical development, and others have significant changes.
+Some babies are born with only minor abnormalities, as compared to typical development, while some others have significant changes.
 Most grow up to be otherwise typical adults who have difficulty with walking and incontinence.

 Signs and symptoms

 This condition exists in a variety of forms, ranging from partial absence of the tail bone regions of the spine to absence of the lower vertebrae, pelvis and parts of the thoracic and/or lumbar areas of the spine.
 In some cases, where only a small part of the spine is absent, there may be no outward sign of the condition.
 In cases where more substantial areas of the spine are absent, there may be fused, webbed or smaller lower extremities and paralysis.
 Bowel and bladder control is usually affected.